 As well as considering the relevant going rate, there is also a ‘general minimum threshold’ for new entrants, i.e. workers under the age of 26 at the time of their visa application, Student Visa to Skilled Worker switchers and university ‘milk round’ recruits, and the general minimum threshold for all others, classed as ‘experienced workers’.
 You take the relevant threshold salary and compare it to the general minimum salary.
 The minimum salary you have to pay a sponsored worker is the higher of the two figures.

-In some circumstances, the applicable minimum salary to attain the 20 points is a lower threshold of £20,480 or above.
-This would apply if the individual has a STEM PhD relevant to the role or if the job features on the Shortage Occupation List.
+In some circumstances, the applicable minimum salary to attain the 20 points is a lower threshold, which would apply if the individual has a STEM PhD relevant to the role or if the job features on the Shortage Occupation List.

 New entrant transition into experienced worker